 A, M, and S are even more difficult to ascertain than C, E, and L and, as noted above, any or all of the variables can change very rapidly.
-Moreover, as discussed in Chapter 10 "Innovation and Structure in Banking and Finance", much banking activity these days takes place off the balance sheet, where it is even more difficult for regulators to find and accurately assess.
-Finally, in many jurisdictions, examiners are not paid well and hence do not do a very thorough job.
+Moreover, much banking activity these days takes place off the balance sheet, where it is even more difficult for regulators to find and accurately assess.
+Finally, in many jurisdictions, examiners are incorrecty compensated and hence do not do a very thorough job.

 Barth, Caprio, and Levine argue that the third pillar of Basel II, financial market monitoring, is different.
 In aggregate, market participants can and in fact do monitor banks and bankers much more often and much more astutely than regulators can because they have much more at stake than a relatively low-paying job.
 Barth, Caprio, and Levine argue persuasively that instead of conceiving of themselves as police officers, judges, and juries, bank regulators should see themselves as aides, as helping bank depositors (and other creditors of the bank) and stockholders to keep the bankers in line.
 After all, nobody gains from a bank's failure.
 The key, they believe, is to ensure that debt and equity holders have incentives and opportunities to monitor bank management to ensure that they are not taking on too much risk.
-That means reducing asymmetric information by ensuring reliable information disclosure and urging that corporate governance best practices be followed.Frederick D. Lipman, Corporate Governance Best Practices: Strategies for Public, Private, and Not-for-Profit Organizations (Hoboken, N.J.: Wiley, 2006).
+That means reducing asymmetric information by ensuring reliable information disclosure and urging that corporate governance Best Practices: Strategies for Public, Private, and Not-for-Profit Organizations (Hoboken, N.J.: Wiley, 2006).